 Baghdad and Algiers offices were both attacked by terrorists.
 Many lives were lost.
 The flag is what remained of the UN flag after one of the attacks.

 There are several historical buildings on the campus.
 This one dates from when the League of Nations was formed (the United Nations grew out of the League of Nations.)
-The building has beautiful art deco features throughout.
+The structure has beautiful art deco features throughout.

 The building is branded throughout with the original League of Nations symbol.
 "La Société des Nations" in French.

 We visited several of the meeting and assembly rooms but were only allowed to take pictures if they were empty.
 Assembly Hall below, one of the world's first rooms fitted for simultaneous translation.
-Containing seating for 2000, it serves as a back up General Assembly venue for the one in NYC.
+Containing seating for 2000, it serves as a backup General Assembly venue for the one in NYC.

 Below is the Council Chamber.
 The murals, created by Catalan artist José María Sert were gifted by Spain.
-They depict human progress through health, technology, freedom and peace.
+They depict human progress through health, technology, freedom, and peace.
 Many historical events happened in this room, one being the negotiations to end the Gulf war in 1991.

 One of my favorite things to do at the UN is to peruse the art collection.
-Most of the art has ben donated by various member nations.
+Most of the art has been donated by various member nations.
 The NYC headquarters has a unique and interesting collection.
 I learned the Geneva campus has an even bigger and more impressive one.
 Most of the various art pieces have peace as a unifying theme.

 The painting on the left had an unusual visual trick.
 The pathway depicted leading to the building would appear to be pointing toward you, no matter where in the room you were viewing the painting from.

 Fun fact: The UN in NYC and Geneva are both international territories.
-Each has their own post office where you can buy and send post cards with UN issued stamps and even get your passport stamped.
+Each has their own post office where you can buy and send postcards with UN issued stamps and even get your passport stamped.

 I don't remember where I got the tip to go to the Carouge section of Geneva.
-All I know is after a 20 minute ride on the tram from the main train station, just like that, I was in Nice, France.
+All I know is after a 20-minute ride on the tram from the main train station, just like that, I was in Nice, France.